nilesjohnson/conference-list/README.md

 https://github.com/nilesjohnson/conference-list

-version 2.X [in development]
+version 2.1.1

-MM YYYY
+MAY 2017

-Copyright (C) 2009--2015 Niles Johnson <http://www.nilesjohnson.net>
+Copyright (C) 2009 Niles Johnson <http://www.nilesjohnson.net>

 Licensed under GNU GPL v.3 or later.
 See LICENSE.txt for a copy of the license.